How do I file for a week of benefits?

 If you are not able to determine the exact amount you earned, you must estimate weekly earnings as closely as possible.
-If you do estimate your earnings, you must contact your local office when you receive the correct earnings information.
+If you do estimate your earnings, you must contact us when you receive the correct earnings information.
 Misreported or under reported earnings will be found in an audit weeks or months later and may result in severe criminal, civil and administrative penalties.

-If you find yourself in a situation where you are working and not receiving pay for the hours worked, contact your local office for instructions on how to report.
+If you find yourself in a situation where you are working and not receiving pay for the hours worked, contact us for instructions on how to report.
 All hours worked must be reported, even if compensation is not expected.
 Please refer to the question How do I report my earnings? for additional information.

 Did you work full-time hours for the entire week?

 If you are employed full time during the week, you will not receive any benefits, regardless of the amount you earned.
 In general, 40 hours per week is considered full-time employment with a few exceptions.
-If you have any questions regarding whether your work was full time, contact your local office.
+If you have any questions regarding whether your work was full time, contact us.

 Did you quit any job during the week?